cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 .. admonition:: Exercise

    Pick a convenient textual or graphical representation.
 Try to design as many user flows as you can.
 Always capture the entire dialogue from start to finish.
-Think of scenarios that differ from the examples above, such as: asking for something unrelated to movies and TV shows, asking for something with to many filters so there are no results, asking for something that is not in the knowledge base, etc.
+Think of scenarios that differ from the examples above, such as: asking for something unrelated to movies and TV shows, asking for something with too many filters so there are no results, asking for something that is not in the app's catalog, etc.

 3. Domain-Intent-Entity Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In this app users should be able to search using common filters for video content, such as: genre, cast, release year, etc...
+They should also be able to continue refining their search until they find the right content, and restart the search at any moment.
+The app will also support general actions such as greeting the user, providing help and responding to insults and compliments.

-Here is the NLP model hierarchy for our video discovery application.
+Here is the NLP model hierarchy for supporting the mentioned functionality.

 .. image:: /images/video_discovery_hierarchy.png
     :width: 700px